with Jeremy Westcott –

 In the same way God offers us all access to the heavenly realms now, because Jesus has opened them up for us – that is what was signified by the veil of the temple being torn in two at the moment of His death.
 His purpose is that we can experience everything He intends for us.
 Like the children of Israel, though, many are saying ‘We can’t go in’.

 Now, everything about God’s kingdom has a beginning and an end, but the beginning and the end are always the same.
 That is why Hebrew thinking is always circular, not linear like Greek thinking.
 Linear thinking speaks about layers of heavens – first heaven, second heaven, third heaven – but the heavenly realms are not really that way at all.
 They are dimensions of authority.
 It may have seemed simpler to our western minds to express it as first/second/third, but it has been misleading.
-We read ‘third heaven’ in Paul’s writings and leap to the conclusion that there must at least be layers below that of a ‘first’ and ‘second’ heaven.
+We read ‘third heaven’ in Paul’s writings and leap to the conclusion that there must at least be layers below that of a first and second heaven through which we have to travel to get to the third.
 Hebrew thinking implies no such thing.

 We have to have experience of operating in the heavenly realms ourselves if we are to bring other people into it, and that is what God is doing amongst His people right now.
 He is opening things up so that we can gain that access, and begin to operate in two realms, earthly and heavenly.
-We learn to rule in heavenly realms, and then we bring that rule to bear down here.
+We learn to rule in heavenly realms, and then we bring that rule to bear in the realm of the natural.

 Operate in authority

-Before we can rule in this realm, we need to operate in authority in heavenly places.
+Before we can rule in the earthly realm, we need to operate in authority in heavenly places.

 We have to go up and down before we can go to and fro.
 The trouble is, we have tried to bring heaven down while standing in the earthly realms.
 That is why we have been beaten up so much by the enemy: we have been trying to come against the spiritual forces of wickedness and darkness with the earthly dimension of authority we have here.
 We need to bring heavenly authority in order to defeat them.
 It is a different dimension of authority.
 To exercise heavenly authority we need to go up, and bring heaven down with us.